 Each participating laboratory was required to carry out sorting, identification, enumeration and biomass estimations of the macrobenthic fauna contained in the sample.
-Precise protocols were not provided, other than the use of a 1mm sieve mesh; participating laboratories were instructed to employ their normal methods.
-The participating laboratories were required to complete a Macrobenthic Sample Details Form, which specified their processing methodology (for example, stating whether nematodes are extracted).
+Precise protocols were provided (Appendix 1 of MB18 Report; Worsfold, Hall & O'Reilly, 2010).
+The participating laboratories were required to complete a Macrobenthic Sample Details Form, which specified their processing methodology.
 The extracted fauna were to be separated, identified and stored in individually labelled vials.
 Labels were provided and cross-referenced to the recording sheets.